Guard byte

 A guard byte is a part of a computer program's memory that helps software developers find buffer overflows while developing the program.

 Principle

 When a program is compiled for debugging, all memory allocations are prefixed and postfixed by guard bytes.
 Special memory allocation routines may then perform additional tasks to determine unwanted read and write attempts outside the allocated memory.
 These extra bytes help to detect that the program is writing into (or even reading from) inappropriate memory areas, potentially causing buffer overflows.
-In case of accessing these bytes by the program's algorithm, the programmer is warned with information assisting him/her to locate the problem.
+In case of accessing these bytes by the program's algorithm, the programmer is warned with information assisting them to locate the problem.

 Checking for the inappropriate access to the guard bytes may be done in two ways: